SH20RAJ/splitmate/docs/REMINDER_TOOLS.md

-# Reminder Integration in SplitMate
+# Reminder Tools in SplitMate

-This document explains how SplitMate integrates WhatsApp and Web Share API for sending payment reminders.
+This document explains how SplitMate implements reminder tools for sending payment reminders via WhatsApp and Web Share API.

 ## Overview